AttorneyOnline/docs/docs/authoring/backgrounds.md

 ### AO1 backgrounds

 For the sake of documentation, it should be noted that some AO1-era backgrounds use different dimensions for desks.

-Even though we previously stated that Fanat is Russian, these desks are named in Spanish (`bancodefensa`, `bancoacusacion`, `estrado`).
-Why?
-I don't know!
+These desks' filenames are in Spanish (`bancodefensa`, `bancoacusacion`, `estrado`).
+(Why are they in Spanish if Fanat is Russian?
+I don't know!)

 Instead of taking a full 256x192, these desks have a limited resolution, and the height of the viewport is also limited to just less than 192 pixels.

+Support for these AO1-style desks was dropped in 2.8.

 ---